idushamanakacyber/WiCrack-Py/README.md

-## ⚠️This tool is under development and has only been tested on Windows, but Termux may be available soon. but you van use this now
+## ⚠️This tool is under development and has only been tested on Windows, but Termux may be available soon. but you can use this now

 # WiCrack-Py